-To the extent that vocational outcomes are not jeopardized, College degrees are expected to be designed to qualify graduates for consideration for further study.
+To the extent that vocational outcomes are not jeopardized, degrees offered at Ontario Colleges are expected to be designed to qualify graduates for consideration for further study.
 Whether graduates will qualify for programs of further study will depend on whether there is a graduate or professional program with sufficient affinity to the College program.
 College programs may be in areas where there is no corresponding graduate or professional program, or it may be necessary for graduates to complete a bridging program prior to being eligible for consideration for further study.